Stick404/Node_Code/README.md

 # NODE CODE!
 This is an extremely WIP Minecraft mod that will be adding in Node Based coding into Minecraft for automation.
+This will be done by building {TODO: Change the name} "Node Arrays," a 3-dimensional structure {TODO: Add a pictures}.
+Then, after they are built, there will be blue planes you can arrange and code nodes.

 ## Big things to do!
 - Implement a UI into Node Planes